gwankyun/CMake/Help/manual/cmake-configure-log.7.rst

   ``stdout``
     An optional key that is present when the test project built successfully.
-    Its value is a YAML literal block scalar containing output from running the test executable, represented using our `Text Block Encoding`_.
+    Its value is a YAML literal block scalar containing output from running the test executable, represented using our `文本块编码`_.

     If ``RUN_OUTPUT_VARIABLE`` was used, stdout and stderr are captured together, so this will contain both.
 Otherwise, this will contain